benbensiki026-ship-it/Piano-editor/README.md

 **Compilation Time**: <5 seconds
 **Runtime Requirements**: C++ compiler, terminal

-Made with ❤️ for music and coding enthusiasts!
+Made with ❤️ for music and coding enthusiasts and I'll make a mobile version